TheTorProject/lepidopter/README.md

 ssh -P 2222 root@localhost
 ```

-## Read this before running ooniprobe!
+## Read this before running Lepidopter!

 Running ooniprobe is a potentially risky activity.
 This greatly depends on the
 jurisdiction in which you are in and which test you are running.
 It is